-The Governing Board MUST maintain a FIFO Waiting List of Operational Members that have maintained consistent membership.
+The Governing Board maintains a FIFO Waiting List of Operational Members that have maintained consistent membership.
+Position on the waiting list is based upon date of membership of the Operational Member.
 This list shall be used to offer new Governing Board seats upon availability due to attrition or growth.

 Membership Types¶